bbbradsmith/hatariB/DEVELOP.md

 By default `-Wall -Werror` is used, but if spurious warnings are blocking compliation this can be disabled with `WERROR=` on the command line.

-The windows build can be debugged with Visual Studio by attaching to process.
+The windows build can be debugged with Visual Studio.
 Set `DEBUG=1` for the make and run [cv2pdb](https://github.com/rainers/cv2pdb) on the DLL to generate PDB debug symbols that VS can use.
+You can open the hatariB source folder in Visual Studio (`start devenv /Edit C:\path\to\hatariB`), start RetroArch, then `Debug > Attach to Process` and look for RetroArch (or just `Reattach to Process` for subsequent runs).

 ## Changes to Hatari